Nicolaism: Clement of Alexandria

-This view of Nicolas is irreconcilable with the traditional account of his character given by Clement of Alexandria, an earlier writer than Epiphanius.
+Not all early writers accepted the connection between the Nicolaitans and Nicolas the Deacon, saying that the Nicolaitans are "falsely so called" (ψευδώνυμοι).
+This negative view of Nicolas is irreconcilable with the traditional account of his character given by Clement of Alexandria, an earlier writer than Epiphanius.
 He states that Nicolas led a chaste life and brought up his children in purity.
 He describes a certain occasion when Nicolas had been sharply reproved by the apostles as a jealous husband, and he repelled the charge by offering to allow his wife to become the wife of any other person.
 Clement also writes that Nicolas was in the habit of repeating a saying which is ascribed to the apostle Matthias, that it is our duty to fight against the flesh and to abuse (παραχρῆσθαι) it.
 His words were perversely interpreted by the Nicolaitans as authority for their immoral practices.
 Theodoret repeats the foregoing statement of Clement in his account of the sect, and charges the Nicolaitans with false dealing in borrowing the name of the deacon.

 Clement (in Stromata 3, 2) does condemn heretics whose views on sex he sees as licentious, but he does not associate them with Nicolas: